slariosjr/CST438-Project1/README.md

 + Favorite / most interesting part of this project
    + My favorite part of this project was seeing the app work on my phone when using the ExpoGo app and actively seeing the changes being made live, like seeing the API data show up on the home page.
 + If you could do it over, what would you change?
-   +I would work more on the design of the home page and game details page so that it looks nicer and cleaner.
+   + I would work more on the design of the home page and game details page so that it looks nicer and cleaner.
 I would also do unit tests first and communicate with my team members more when I was having trouble.
 + What is the most valuable thing you learned?
    + I learned that it is important to ask for help and go to the teacher if needed and to always update your team on what you're doing or what you're stuck on.